GradinaruLab/BMGF-Caltech/README.txt

 --- Mouse Genome Informatics ---

 Again start from a csv with a column of gene symbols.
+The functions in "MouseMineAccess.py" use MouseMine for programmatic access to Jax's Mouse Genome Informatics database.

 Run the function
     MGI_ID_wrapper(in_csv, out_csv)